Actipro/WPF-Controls/Documentation/topics/syntaxeditor/user-interface/intelliprompt/completion-list.md

 The core implementation of [ICompletionItemCollection](xref:@ActiproUIRoot.Controls.SyntaxEditor.IntelliPrompt.ICompletionItemCollection) is based on an `ObservableCollection<ICompletionItem>`, which raises an event each time an item is added to the collection.
 This can cause a performance bottleneck when adding hundreds or thousands of completion items to the `session.Items` collection.

-This bottleneck may be eliminated by wrapping all item adds in a batch, which only raises a single collection change event:
+This bottleneck may be eliminated by wrapping all add operations in a batch, which only raises a single collection change event:

 ```csharp
 using (var batch = session.Items.CreateBatch()) {